lgiommi/Torchserve_test/README.md

 # Torchserve_test
-In this repo you can find the code used for Torchserve testing I fix the ttH analysis use case (used also to test MLaaS4HEP) to train and obtained a PyTorch model.
+In this repo you can find the code used for Torchserve testing.
+I chose the ttH analysis use case (used also to test MLaaS4HEP) to train and obtained a PyTorch model.
 The definition of the PyTorch model can be found in [classification.py](https://github.com/lgiommi/Torchserve_test/blob/main/classification.py).

 The training part of the PyTorch model inside MLaaS4HEP is obtained adding the following code inside [models.py](https://github.com/lgiommi/MLaaS4HEP/blob/master/src/python/MLaaS4HEP/models.py).